wadorjan01/dlash02.github.io/projects/project-1.md

   </li> </ol>

-You can learn more at the [AIM Documentation Site](http://45.55.136.114/~nengler01/NursingScriptFolder/AIM_Documentation.pdf).
+You can learn more at the
+<a href="http://45.55.136.114/~nengler01/NursingScriptFolder/AIM_Documentation.pdf"> AIM Documentation Site </a>.